 Surf Race

-With a running start into the surf (sea) from the start line on the beach, competitors swim around a course designated by buoys, returning to shore to finish between the finish flags on the beach.
+From the start line on the beach competitors run into the surf (sea) and swim around a course marked by buoys, returning to shore to cross the finish line marked by flags on the beach.

 Surf Team Race

-This is the same event as the Surf Race, but in teams of three and the overall positions of each swimmer added together.
+This is the same event as the surf race, but is completed in teams of 3 with the overall positions of each swimmer being added together to determine the finishing position of the team.

 Board Race

-At the start signal, competitors enter the water, launch their boards, and paddle the course marked by buoys, return to the beach, and run to cross the finish line.
+At the start signal, competitors enter the water, launch their boards, and paddle the course marked by buoys, returning to the beach to run across the finish line.

 Board Relay